balhom/balhom-transactions-api/README.md

-# balhom-transactions-api
+# BalHom Transactions API

-BalHom Transactions API which acts as a microservice for BalHom infrastructure
+BalHom Transactions API acts as a microservice for the BalHom infrastructure, providing functionalities to manage transactions.